cwarwicker/moodle-block_gradetracker/README.md

 Installation
 ------------
+- Download the zip file, using the green "Clone or download" button
+- Extract the files
+- Rename the folder inside "moodle-block_gradetracker-master" to just "gradetracker".
-Just install the plugin in the /blocks directory and run through the normal plugin installation procedure, then you can add the block to a course page.
+- Place the "gradetracker" folder inside the /blocks directory of your Moodle site and run through the normal plugin installation procedure, then you can add the block to a course page.

 Licence
 ------------